johanesPao/ColorSkim/docs/ColorSkim_AI.md

                              verbose=0)
 ```

+    Failed to detect the name of this notebook, you can set it manually with the WANDB_NOTEBOOK_NAME environment variable to enable code saving.
+    [34m[1mwandb[0m: Currently logged in as: [33mjpao[0m ([33mpri-data[0m).
+Use [1m`wandb login --relogin`[0m to force relogin
     [34m[1mwandb[0m: [33mWARNING[0m If you're specifying your api key in code, ensure this code is not shared publicly.
     [34m[1mwandb[0m: [33mWARNING[0m Consider setting the WANDB_API_KEY environment variable, or running `wandb login` from the command line.
     [34m[1mwandb[0m: Appending key for api.wandb.ai to your netrc file: C:\Users\jPao/.netrc